hyperion-project/hyperion.ng/docs/docs/en/user/Installation.md

   * Raspberry Pi you can use [HyperBian](/en/user/HyperBian.md) for a fresh start.
 Or use the install system
   * We provide installation packages (.deb) to install Hyperion with a single click on Debian/Ubuntu based systems.
   * Mac OSX - currently just a zip file with the binary
+  * Windows 10 you can use the .exe file from [Release page](https://github.com/hyperion-project/hyperion.ng/releases) for a single click installation.

 ### Debian/Ubuntu
 For Debian/Ubuntu we provide a .deb file.
 A one click installation package that does the job for you. \